dotnet/docs-maui/docs/user-interface/brushes/solidcolor.md

 The .NET Multi-platform App UI (.NET MAUI) `SolidColorBrush` class derives from the `Brush` class, and is used to paint an area with a solid color.
 There are a variety of approaches to specifying the color of a `SolidColorBrush`.
 For example, you can specify its color with a `Color` value or by using one of the predefined `SolidColorBrush` objects provided by the `Brush` class.

 The `SolidColorBrush` class defines the `Color` property, of type `Color`, which represents the color of the brush.
-This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings, and styled.
+This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.

 The `SolidColorBrush` class also has an `IsEmpty` method that returns a `bool` that represents whether the brush has been assigned a color.